Battambang province: Wat Banan

 Wat Banan (ភ្នំបាណន់), some 25 km south of Battambang city, has been likened to a smaller version of the more imposing Angkor Wat.
 The 11th century Angkorian mountain ruin of Phnom Banan is one of the best preserved Angkorian Khmer temples around Battambang province.
 As you approach you will see the distance five tower pointing skyward, Like a small version of Angkor Wat.
 At the base of the mountain you can faced with a step laterite staircase flanked by nagas.
 After climbing the 350+ steps you are treated to a wonderfully peaceful setting.

+Wat Samraong Knong

+Wat Samraong Knong is an 18th century pagoda with a rich history and a tragic Well of Shadows with an ossuary with remains of some of the victims who died in the surrounding killing fields during the Cambodian genocide.

+National Bank Colonial Building

 Transportation

 Battambang is accessible by road, and by boat via the Sangkae River.
 National Highway 5 runs straight through the province.
 Both the airport and railway line are not in use.
 Buses make 5-6 hour journey from Phnom Penh and the 3-4 hour journey from Siem Reap almost hourly.